Setting course for Transparent Recyclability & Recycled Plastics Claims

 With the upcoming EU legislative changes, that set mandatory recycled content targets in plastic beverage bottles and require packaging to be recyclable, the industry must-have tools which enable reliable verification and provide clear guidance on how to communicate comprehensively.

 The Guidance was developed by the RecyClass Claims Taskforce which counts with more than 50 stakeholders representing the plastics value chain.
-It was followed by a one-month public consultation to guarantee its robustness, provides an answer to this call as it is destined for the whole value chain.
+It was followed by a one-month public consultation to guarantee its robustness, which provides an answer to this call as it is destined for the whole value chain.

 RecyClass published as well a set of logos for attesting both recyclability and recycled content which can be used by the certified companies not only off but also on pack.